 Cyrano de Bergerac is the current production at the Harold Pinter Theatre.
 The latest booking period for Cyrano de Bergerac at the Harold Pinter Theatre started 3 February 2021 and runs until 12 March 2021.
 Tickets for Cyrano de Bergerac start at £20 and are available to book now.

 How do I get to the Harold Pinter Theatre?Public transport is recommended to travel to the Harold Pinter Theatre.
 The nearest tube stations are Piccadilly Circus (Piccadilly line, Bakerloo line).
 If arriving by bus, then the nearest bus lines are 3, 6, 9, 12, 14, 15, 19, 22, 23, 24, 29, 38, 88, 91, 94, 139, 159, 176, 453.
 If driving to the theatre, the nearest car parks are Q-Park Trafalgar (more parking information).
 For directions to the Harold Pinter Theatre see our Google Maps directions or Apple Maps directions.

 The Harold Pinter Theatre originally opened as the Royal Comedy Theatre on 15 October 1881.
 Designed by Thomas Verity, the opening production was an opera comique called The Mascotte, with music by Edmond Audran and words by Alfred Duru and Henri Chivot.
 Soon after, in 1884, the venue was renamed as the Comedy Theatre.

 On 24 October 2011 the venue was renamed again, this time to the Harold Pinter Theatre, celebrating the work of British playwright Harold Pinter.

 Theatre Previous Shows

-Past shows playing at the Harold Pinter Theatre:Walden
+Past shows that have played at the Harold Pinter Theatre include:Walden

 Ian McKellen On Stage